 Let Them Win

-Whenever you assign a job that your employees can do well, and when they complete the task, they have a success experience and feel like winners.
-Everything that you can do or say that causes your employees to feel like winners raises their self-esteem, improves their overall performance, and increases the value of their contribution to the organization.
+Whenever you assign a job that your employees can do well, and when they complete the task, they have a successful experience and feel like winners.
+Everything that you can do or say that causes your employees to feel like winners raise their self-esteem, improves their overall performance, and increases the value of their contribution to the organization.

 Expect The Best